-Advanced natural and homeopathic kit to help against spring pollen allergies
+Advanced natural and homeopathic kit to promote health during allergy season

-What is 'the advanced natural and homeopathic kit to help against spring pollen allergies'?
+What is 'the advanced natural and homeopathic kit to promote health during allergy season'?

-- This kit consists of the SPRING ALLERGIES (POLLENPET), KIDNEY DRAINER, LIVER DRAINER and LYMPH 2 products.
+- This kit consists of our SPRING ALLERGIES (POLLENPET), KIDNEY DRAINER, LIVER DRAINER and LYMPH 2 products.

-- The KIDNEY DRAINER natural product helps cleanse the kidneys and eliminate toxins, thereby helping to improve immune, kidney and urinary functions.
+- The KIDNEY DRAINER natural product helps detox the kidneys and drain toxins, thereby supporting kidney and urinary functions.

-- The LIVER DRAINER natural product promotes the elimination of toxins present in the liver, thereby improving liver function and digestion.
+- The LIVER DRAINER natural product promotes the drainage of toxins present in the liver, thereby supporting liver functions and digestion.

 - The LYMPH 2 natural product promotes lymphatic drainage as well as drainage of cellular waste.
-It promotes the cleaning and filtering of blood and contributes to the natural production of antibodies to help the immune system.
+It promotes the cleaning and filtering of blood.

 Who is this kit suitable for?